 - A free Coinbase account to convert dollars, euros, pounds, etc into the big cryptocurrencies.
 (We both get $10 of free bitcoin with my referral link below)

 - A hardware wallet like the Ledger Nano S (so popular they’re often sold out for months, stock up while you can) – this is the only thing on the list you’ll have to pay for, and it’s the absolute most important.
 Before I had a hardware wallet I was constantly stressed out storing coins on exchanges and keeping track of private keys and seed words for wallets.
 It’s insanity, and I wouldn’t wish that on my worst enemy.
-Just suck it up and get one, it’s the only thing you need to buy to have your own bank at home.
-Best investment ever :). (only buy one of these off the official Ledger site that I’ve linked to, there are many stories of scammers on Amazon, eBay and other places online selling compromised Ledger’s as new, including a guy who lost $35k.
-These things are in such high demand, Ledger has no reason to be selling them for a discount through other channels)
+Just suck it up and get one, it’s the only thing you need to buy to have your own bank at home. ***Only buy these off the official Ledger site, there are many stories of scammers on Amazon, eBay and other places online selling compromised Ledger’s as new, including a guy who lost $35k.
+These things are in such high demand, Ledger has no reason to be selling them for a discount through other channels.

 - A free Binance account – you can send the cryptocurrencies you buy on Coinbase to Binance and exchange them into all the best altcoins.
 If your plan is to find undervalued coins from promising companies then this is mandatory.
 Coinbase is great for getting fiat currency into crypto, but because it’s so accessible most of the coins on the platform have already seen insane growth, not to mention they only offer 4 coins.